Richard K. Morgan

-Richard Kingsley Morgan, (born 24 September 1965 in Norwich) is a British science fiction and fantasy author of books, short stories, and graphic novels.
+Richard Kingsley Morgan (born 24 September 1965 in Norwich) is a British science fiction and fantasy author of books, short stories, and graphic novels.
 He is the winner of the Philip K. Dick Award for his 2003 book Altered Carbon, which was adapted into a Netflix series released in 2018.
 His third book, Market Forces, won the John W. Campbell Award in 2005, while his 2008 work Thirteen garnered him the Arthur C. Clarke Award.

 Early life and education

 Morgan was born in Norfolk, and brought up in the village of Hethersett, near Norwich, and had a semi-rural upbringing.
-He attended private school and later studied modern languages and history at Queens' College, Cambridge.
-After graduating he started teaching English in order to travel the world.
+He attended a private school and later studied modern languages and history at Queens' College, Cambridge.
+After graduating he started teaching English to travel the world.
 After 14 years and a post at the University of Strathclyde, his first novel was published and he became a full-time writer.
 He lived in Glasgow until 2015, when he moved to Saxlingham Nethergate with his wife Virginia and their son Daniel.